l7mp/stunner-helm/README.md

 #### Development version

 To install the development versions of the charts follow the instructions below.
-The charts are using the docker images built with the latest commits.
-Note that the development versions are not considered stable and might contain bugs and issues.

 ```console
 helm repo add stunner https://l7mp.io/stunner